How Do Timeshare Points Work?

 Vacation Clubs and Timeshare Points

-How To Get The Most Out Of Your Timeshare Points
+Get the Most Out of Your Timeshare Points with Vacation Exchange

-Something that really improves timeshare ownership is the ability to join vacation exchange networks.
-RCI and Interval International are two of the most popular exchange networks in the world.
-With RCI and II, owners can deposit their timeshare points to exchange for a stay at a different resort.
-These networks work with some of the biggest timeshare brands like Club Wyndham, Disney Vacation Club, and Hilton Grand Vacations.
-With vacation exchange, owners can use their existing timeshare points to travel the world!
+With a timeshare ownership, you’re eligible to join vacation exchange networks.
+RCI and Interval International (II) are two of the most popular exchange companies in the world, and it’s likely your vacation club will be partnered with one or both of them.
+With RCI and Interval International, owners can deposit their timeshare points to exchange for a stay at a different resort within the RCI or II networks.
+These networks work with some of the biggest timeshare brands.
+So, when you exchange your points or week, you can make a reservation almost anywhere in the world.

-If you know that you won’t be able to use your points for a certain year, don’t fret!
-There are ways to work around this without having to sell your timeshare points.
+Some years take us by storm, and we don’t have time to take a vacation.
+If you know that you won’t be able to use your points for a certain year, don’t worry!
+You don’t have to sell your points.
+Luckily, there are ways to work around this.
 One option is banking your points.
-This will differ from brand to brand, but many companies offer the ability to bank your points for the future.
-This means that you can deposit this year’s points to next year.
-This is also helpful if you want to take a long vacation one year, but don’t want to buy additional points.
+This will differ from brand to brand, but many companies with the timeshare point system offer the ability to bank your points for the next year.
+This means that you can deposit this year’s points into next year’s bank.
+This is also helpful if you want to take a long vacation one year but don’t want to buy additional points.

 How Many Points Do I Need?

-So, “how many points do I need?”
-One thing to remember is that the amount of points you need to buy depends on the brand and where you want to travel.
-Each timeshare brand has its very own point system and rules.
+So, how many timeshare points do you need?
+Please note that the number of points required for a trip varies depending on the brand, your vacation needs, and your travel destination.
+Each timeshare brand has its very own timeshare point system and rules.
 Additionally, each brand values points differently.

-For example, Disney Vacation Club (aka DVC) offers members a stay starting at around 30 points a night.
-So, if you were to buy 300 DVC points, you could then stay at a DVC resort for about 10 nights total either consecutively or throughout the year.
-However, as with DVC and other brands, different resorts cost different amounts of points based on popularity, availability, location, and more.
+For example, Disney Vacation Club (DVC) offers members a stay starting at around 30 points a night.
+So, if you were to buy 300 DVC points, you could then stay at a DVC resort for about 10 nights total, either consecutively or throughout the year.
+However, as with DVC and other brands, different resorts require varying amounts of points, depending on factors such as popularity, availability, location, and more.
+Some of the least expensive DVC resorts include Disney’s Hilton Head, Old Key West Resort, and Saratoga Springs.

-If you were to buy into Hilton Grand Vacations Club with 7,000 timeshare points, a week at certain HGVC resorts would cost 5,800 points.
-So even though it seems like a lot more points than DVC, you would still be getting a week’s worth of vacation.
-Keep in mind, these are just example scenarios and are subject to the brand’s discretion.
+If you were to buy into Hilton Grand Vacations Club with 7,000 timeshare points, a week at certain HGV resorts would cost 5,800 points.
+So, even though it seems like a lot more points than DVC, you would still be getting a week’s worth of points.
+Please note that these are just example scenarios and are subject to the brand’s discretion.
+As we mentioned earlier, many clubs also allow you to borrow points from future years, enabling you to take more extravagant vacations this year.

-While some timeshare owners desire flexibility within their ownership, some enjoy consistency.
-This is why timeshare points could be considered frustrating for those who like to know exactly when and where they will vacation.
-Weeks-based timeshares guarantee the same week at the same resort, but that isn’t necessarily the case with points.
+While some owners desire flexibility within their ownership, others enjoy consistency.
+This is why timeshare points could be considered frustrating for those who like to know exactly when and where they’ll be traveling.
+Using points requires a certain amount of planning.
+Meanwhile, week-based timeshare guarantees the same week at the same resort, with minimal planning required.

-With a points-based system, owners are able to book vacations in advance.
-However, if you desire to stay at a popular resort during Spring Break, you might have difficulty.
-You are competing with every other owner who is also trying to book a vacation at that resort at that time.
+With a points-based system, owners can book vacations in advance.
+However, if you wish to stay in a popular location during spring break, for instance, you may have difficulty.
+You are competing with every other owner who is also trying to book a vacation at the same resort at the same time.
 If you are able to be flexible with when and where you vacation, then timeshare points can definitely work for you!

 If you’re seriously considering buying timeshare points, we recommend checking the resale market first.
-Many times you can find the resort and point-package you want for less (sometimes 3x less!) by shopping resale.
-You can skip the timeshare presentation and work with a legitimate timeshare resale company to get the job done right.
-If you’re interested in financing your timeshare, we can help with that, too.
+Often, you can find the home resort and timeshare point system package you want for less (sometimes three times less) by shopping for resale.
+You can skip the timeshare presentation and work with a legitimate timeshare resale company to save money and kick off your lifetime of vacations.
+If you’re interested in financing your timeshare, we can assist you with that as well.

 In general, timeshare points bought on the resale market are used the same way as points purchased directly from the brand.
 Once you buy your timeshare points, you can use them to book vacations with the developer.
-There are certain restrictions that apply to points bought on the resale market, so it’s important to check how buying resale will affect your membership.
-For example, Hilton Grand Vacations points bought resale will not contribute to achieving HGV’s Elite Status tier.
+However, most developers have certain restrictions that apply to points purchased on the resale market, so it’s essential to check how buying resale points will affect your membership.
+For example, Hilton Grand Vacations resale points will not contribute to achieving HGV’s Elite Status tiers.

-Buying points resale is also helpful for current timeshare owners.
-Adding points is a great way to improve your experience as a timeshare owner!
-You can use extra points to add days to your vacation, travel to a more popular resort, or even upgrade your accommodation size.
+Buying points on the resale market is also beneficial for current timeshare owners looking to add to their ownership for less.
+You can use extra points to add days to your vacation, travel to a more popular resort, or even upgrade your accommodation size, all for a fraction of the cost of retail.

 Join The Discussion